-I wrote an article “With Whom Can I Share My Deepest Secrets” highlighting the benefits of keeping a mood journal, you may like to have a read about it.
-The mood journal feature on CARA Unmask app has an added advantage; you can take the journal with you and share with your therapist.
-Mood journal has been one of the most commonly recommended activities by therapists, and studies have shown the helpfulness in keeping a mood journal for assessing habit-forming behavioural patterns.
+I wrote an article, “With Whom Can I Share My Deepest Secrets” highlighting the benefits of keeping a mood journal; you may like to read about it.
+The mood journal feature on CARA Unmask app has an added advantage; you can take the journal with you and share it with your therapist.
+Mood journaling has been one of the most commonly recommended activities by therapists, and studies have shown the helpfulness of keeping a mood journal for assessing habit-forming behavioral patterns.

-Within the app, you can connect with registered therapists and arrange for a consultation and further appointments for therapies.
+Within the app, you can connect with registered therapists and arrange a consultation and further therapy appointments.

 The CARA Community

-I am a firm advocate for mental health awareness, and I strongly support nurturing help-seeking attitudes.
-Often, we seek peer support first when we encounter troubling issues, but we hesitate if we had less desired experiences with sharing our feelings with friends.
-Friends and family want to help, but they may not always know how to provide helpful support.
+I am a firm advocate for mental health awareness and strongly support nurturing help-seeking attitudes.
+Often, we seek peer support when encountering troubling issues, but we hesitate if we have less desired experiences with sharing our feelings with friends.
+Friends and family want to help but may not always know how to provide helpful support.

 Disclaimer from CARA Unmask: